-Community Based Program Referrals to Child Care Aware of America (CCAoA)
+Community Based Program Referrals Child Care Aware of America (CCAoA) Military Child Care in Your Neighborhood (MCCYN)

 Community Based Programs serve Army Families that cannot access installation childcare due to waiting lists that exceed 45 days beyond the Date Care Needed established in the Request for Care in MilitaryChildCare.com.
+Patrons may start the application Process through their MilitaryChildCare.com account; look for Military Child Care in Your Neighborhood.

-When Parent Central determines child care cannot be met/provided within 45 days after the Date Care Needed, at any viable CYS child care option (defined above) that meets the patron's childcare need (not preference), Parent Central staff will refer Families to Child Care Aware of America (CCAoA) to apply for care and begin the Army Fee Assistance application process.
+When Parent Central determines child care cannot be provided within 45 days after the Date Care Needed, at any viable CYS child care option (defined above) that meets the patron's childcare need (not preference), Parent Central staff will refer Families to Child Care Aware of America (CCAoA) to find childcare off the installation and MCCYN/Army Fee Assistance application process.

 A Family's child care need is considered "met" once an offer of child care is made, regardless of the Family's response (accept, decline, or no response) and regardless of offer type (parent-selected or alternative viable option).
-Referral to CCAoA will not be made.

-In the event that a Family does not accept the offered viable child care option, the parent may remain on the waitlist for their selected care option, keeping their original Request for Care (RFC) date.
-The Family will remain on the waitlist, but will not be counted as an unmet need, a referral to CCAoA can be made; however a Statement of Non-Availability cannot not be provided by Parent Central per DoD guidance.
+When a Family does not accept the offered viable child care option, the parent may remain on the waitlist for their selected (preferred) care option, keeping their original Request for Care (RFC) date.
+The Family will remain on the waitlist, but will not be counted as an unmet need, the patron may seek assistance through CCAoA; however, Parent Central is required to notate the previous offer on the Statement of NonAvailability form as part of the MCCYN/Army Fee Assistance program application packet.

-Army Fee Assistance Program